mantielero/mlt.nim/README.md

 # TODO
+## WiP
+- `examples/ex31_vertical_stacking2.nim` and `src/contrib/stacking.nim`: the idea is the the proc behaves as a filter or as a producer.
+Waiting for support [here](https://sourceforge.net/p/mlt/mailman/mlt-devel/?viewmonth=202201&viewday=6)
+## Filter
+One option would be to create [transitions](https://www.mltframework.org/plugins/PluginsTransitions/) (or filters) from nim.
 ## Audio example
 ```bash
 melt avformat:a.mp3 out=400 -move in=0 out=400 -track avformat:b.mp3 out=400 -transition mix in=0 out=400 a_track=0 b_track=1